 My Citizens – the Maestro of Magnificence, the Suzerain of Spice – YOUR TFD was privileged to join one of my closest friends from the UK for a proper curry dinner last night, where he regaled his wife and me with stories of his 20-year quest to find good British curry in the States.

-Since it is so difficult to find real BIR curry here, I have taken on the yoke of responsibility to teach you how to do it as well as anything you’d find in the UK!
+Since it is so difficult to find real BIR curry or curry base here, I have taken on the yoke of responsibility to teach you how to do it as well as anything you’d find in the UK!

 As noted in this great (excerpted) article from NPR: